 In the months leading up to a trip, I conduct internet research.
 There are many articles about the best Parisian vegan restaurants and gluten-free restaurants.
 Though these mainly focus on the newest, many also mention more established and beloved eateries.
 Another good resource is Celiac-focused blogs.
 Searches such as “Celiac + blog + Paris” yield targeted results.
 I also peruse Happy Cow, a website and app that lists vegetarian and vegan restaurants in a city, or those with these options.
 However, Happy Cow does not indicate whether a restaurant has gluten-free options, so I use the “find on page” feature to locate the phrase embedded in reviews.

 Many vegan restaurants have some gluten-free options and vice versa, but the number that is both vegan and gluten-free is still small.
 Therefore, I visit each restaurant’s website to view the menu and ensure there are viable options.
-I also start a list with their address and opening hours.
+I also start a list of their address and opening hours.

 4. Organizing Findings